cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpssh.md

 ## gpssh configuration file

 The `gpssh.conf` file contains parameters that let you adjust the timing that `gpssh` uses when validating the initial `ssh` connection.
 These parameters affect the network connection before the `gpssh` session runs commands with `ssh`.
 The location of the file is specified by the environment variable `COORDINATOR_DATA_DIRECTORY`.
 If the environment variable is not defined or the `gpssh.conf` file does not exist, `gpssh` uses the default values or the values set with the `-d` and `-t` options.
-For information about the environment variable, see the *Greenplum Database Reference Guide*.

 The `gpssh.conf` file is a text file that consists of a `[gpssh]` section and parameters.
 On a line, the `#` (pound sign) indicates the start of a comment.
 This is an example `gpssh.conf` file.